kyamagu/mexopencv/README.markdown

 plhs[0] = MxArray(sp); // Only 2D float to double
 ```

-Check `MxAraay.hpp` for the complete list of the conversion API.
+Check `MxArray.hpp` for the complete list of the conversion API.

-If you rather want to develop a MATLAB function that internally calls a MEX
+If you rather want to develop a MATLAB class that internally calls a MEX
 function, make use of the `+cv/private/` directory.
 Any function placed under
 private directory is only accessible from `+cv/` directory.
 So, for example,
 when you want to design a MATLAB class that wraps the various behavior of the
 MEX function, define your class at `+cv/MyClass.m` and develop a MEX function
 dedicated for that class in `src/+cv/private/MyClass_.cpp`.
 Inside of
 `+cv/MyClass.m`, you can call `MyClass_()` without the `cv` namespace.
+In mexopencv, this is usually used to exposed C++ classes as MATLAB classes.

 Testing
 -------